lynch1/GeoMesh/README.md

 # GeoMesh
 This is a program in C that generated STL files (.stl) from (2D) images.
 These files are used in various software to represent surfaces.
 They can be used in CAD, graphics applications, and the 3D printing process.
+Originally it was supposed to use a publically available GIS database but goal was dropped.
 This project was completed by Dan Lynch in Fall of 2017 under the supervision of Dr. Michael Geiger at UML.
 ## Initial Plan
 The project consisted of two parts: getting the data and generating the STL file.
 First, I would research